-According to the Federal Motor Carrier Safety Administration (FMCSA), in 2014, the most recent year for which there are statistics, there were 3,744 fatal truck accidents across the nation.
+According to the Federal Motor Carrier Safety Administration (FMCSA), in 2014, the most recent year for which there are statistics, there were 3,744 fatal tractor trailer accidents across the nation.
 Another 88,000 trucks were involved in injury accidents.

-Although there are many types of trucking accidents, some of the most common that occur with tractor-trailers are:
+Although there are many types of semi-truck accidents, some of the most common that occur with tractor-trailers are:

 - Tire blowouts.
 When a tire blows out on an ordinary sedan, it is dangerous and, although it can cause the driver to lose control, a skilled driver may be able to pull over to the side without incident.
 When it happens to a semi, the driver almost always loses control due to the weight of the truck.
 Roll-over crashes are often caused by tire blowouts.